 His retirement from the Virgin Islands Police Department in 2011 afforded him the opportunity to pursue longstanding objectives of entrepreneurship.
 As a small business partner, he has strived to also be a good corporate citizen by sponsoring non-profit organizations and community events.

-In January 2015, after a successful election campaign, Senator Francis was sworn in to the 31st Legislature of the Virgin Islands.
-As a senator, he has focused on economic development, education and improving quality of life issues.
-Senator Francis has made the school to prison pipeline a priority, and hosted the first annual Crime Prevention Symposium in February 2016 to begin discussions on this phenomenon with key stakeholders and community members.
+Senator Francis enters the 33rd Legislature of the Virgin Islands with a strong legislative record on education, economic development and quality of life issues.
+As a Senator in the 31st and 32nd Legislatures, he has championed legislation that gives local workers hiring preference on publicly funded projects (Act 7861) and expands the public school curriculum to require civics courses for all public high school students (Act 7934).
+Senator Francis has also made breaking the school to prison pipeline a priority and hosted the first annual Crime Prevention Symposium in February 2016 to begin discussions on this phenomenon with key stakeholders and community members.

 Several pieces of legislation that he sponsored have since become law, to include Act 7936 which allowed agencies to meet staffing shortages by temporarily raising the mandatory retirement age for police officers, firefighters and prison guards and Act 7981, which supported critical and ongoing improvements to the territory’s emergency communication system.
 Senator Francis also sponsored Act 8032, which supports early investment in our community by EDC beneficiaries, by removing barriers to capital investment in our community.
 Senator Francis has led the charge on legislation to establish a mental health facility in the territory and return compassion to treatment of the mentally ill.
 He is the sponsor of legislation that would spur economic activity through the establishment of an International Trade Zone on the island of St. Croix and has also spearheaded legislation to support the territory’s crime fighting initiatives through the installation of cameras on traffic signals.